karthik0010/Assuredoc/API Testing.md

 **Creating folder**
  1. Click on '**+**' button
+ 2. Click on new folder

  ![api1](/images/api1.png)

- 2. Click on new folder
  3. Enter folder name and select parent folder
  4. Click on Create

 ![api2](/images/api2.png)

+Created folder will be displayed on the left hand side.

 ![ap3](/images/api3.png)